carolyntw/carolyntw/README.md

 <!-- **carolyntw/carolyntw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+🔍 **Current Focus**
+I am completing my Master of Science in Applied Data Science at USC, where I’ve undertaken courses like Machine Learning for Data Science, Foundations and Applications of Data Mining, and Database Systems.
+Each course has significantly enriched my knowledge and practical skills in data science.
 Here are some ideas to get you started: -->

 <!-- - 🔭 I’m currently working on ... -->